Diesel Exhaust Fluid - FAQ

 - Urea is a compound of nitrogen that turns to ammonia when heated.
 Urea has important uses as a fertilizer and feed supplement, as well as a starting material for the manufacture of plastics and drugs.
-It is a colourless, crystalline substance that melts at 132.7° C (271° F) and decomposes before boiling.
+It is a colorless, crystalline substance that melts at 132.7° C (271° F) and decomposes before boiling.

 - How does DEF work within a SCR system?

 - The SCR technology treats gas exhaust downstream of the engine.
-Small quantities of DEF is injected into the exhaust stream and when mixed with the NOx, it changes into harmless nitrogen and water.
+Small quantities of DEF are injected into the exhaust stream and when mixed with the NOx, it changes into harmless nitrogen and water.